-Types of commercial photography
+Types of photographer

-- fine art;
+- fine art

 - social photography - also known as general practice, which includes weddings, commercial and portraiture photography.